Dakshinde130/Dakshinde130/README.md

 <tr>
 <td width="65%">

 SkillSwap is a **peer-to-peer learning platform** built on a simple but powerful idea: college students are massively underutilized as teachers.
-You post a skill you can teach, browse skills you want to learn, and connect — no money, no tutors, just students helping students.
+Post a skill you can teach, browse skills you want to learn, and connect — no money, no tutors, just students helping students.

-The app handles matching, listings, and session coordination.
-It was born from a real frustration: paying for courses when the person sitting two rows behind you already knows everything you're trying to learn.

 **The vision:**
 - 🔁 Skill barter — teach one, learn one